signalogic/SigSRF_SDK/mediaTest_readme.md

     -thread safe
-    -optimized for high performance, aimed at high cap or real-time applications -follow the XDAIS standard for resource sharing, memory allocation -implemented as Linux shared libraries
+    -optimized for high performance, aimed at high cap or real-time applications -follow the XDAIS standard for resource sharing, memory allocation, and low-level API structure -implemented as Linux shared libraries

 Application API interface to SigSRF codecs goes through voplib, which provides a generic API for media encoding and decoding, including DSCodecCreate(), DSCodecEncode(), DSCodecDecode(), and DSCodecDelete() APIs (see the <a href="" target="_blank">voplib.h header file</a>).
 In SigSRF source code, these APIs are used by: